Digital Care Planning Limited takes the privacy and security of your personal information very seriously.

-We will let you know what these changes are by publishing them on this page at which time they become effective also.
-Where the changes are significant, we will also choose to email you with the new details and get your consent to make these changes where we are required to do so by law.
-It is your responsibility as a user of this site to make sure that you are aware of changes published on this page.
+We will publish changes on this page at which time they come into force.
+When the changes are significant, we will message you with the new details and get your consent to make these changes where we are required to do so by law.
+As a user of this site you should make sure that you are aware of changes published on this page.

 As part of visiting and using our site you will need to set up an account and provide the following personal information so that you can create your advance care plan:

 An email address

 Your IP address and its location, browser type, browsing activity on our site and mobile device identifiers

 Your full name, preferred name, date of birth, gender

 Contact information for yourself including your address, postcode, email address, phone number